Catholic Church and Nazi Germany during World War II: Eastern Europe

-When AK Home Army Intelligence discovered the true fate of transports leaving the Jewish Ghetto, the Council to Aid Jews—Rada Pomocy Żydom (codename Żegota) was established in late 1942, in co-operation with church groups.
+When Home Army intelligence discovered the true fate of transports leaving the Jewish ghetto, the Council to Aid Jews (Rada Pomocy Żydom (codenamed Żegota) was established in late 1942 in co-operation with church groups.
 Instigated by the writer Zofia Kossak-Szczucka and Catholic democrat activists, the organisation saved thousands.
-Emphasis was placed on protecting children, as it was near impossible to intervene directly against the heavily guarded transports.
+Emphasis was placed on protecting children, as it was nearly impossible to intervene directly against the heavily-guarded transports.
 False papers were prepared, and children were distributed among safe houses and church networks.
 Jewish children were often placed in church orphanages and convents.

-Karol Niemira, the Bishop of Pinsk, co-operated with the Underground maintaining ties with the Jewish ghetto and sheltered Jews in the Archbishop's residence.
+Karol Niemira, the Bishop of Pinsk, co-operated with the underground in maintaining ties with the Jewish ghetto and sheltered Jews in the Archbishop's residence.
 Matylda Getter, mother superior of the Franciscan Sisters of the Family of Mary, hid many children in her Pludy convent and took in many orphans and dispersed them among Family of Mary homes, rescuing more than 750 Jews.
 Oskar Schindler, a German Catholic businessman came to Poland, initially to profit from the German invasion.
 He went on to save many Jews, as dramatised in the film Schindler's List.
 Under the Papacy of the Polish-born Pope John Paul II, the Polish Church asked for forgiveness for failings during the war, saying that, while noble efforts had been made to save Jews during World War II, there had also been indifference or enmity among Polish Catholics.

-According to Norman Davies, the Nazi terror was "much fiercer and more protracted in Poland than anywhere in Europe."
-Phayer wrote of two phases of Nazi policy in Poland—before Stalingrad, when Poles were suppressed, and after the battles of Stalingrad and Kursk, when Germany sought to use the church to bring the Polish people into the war effort against Russia.
-When Cardinal Hlond was captured in 1943 the Germans promised to free him if he would seek to inspire the Polish people against the common enemy, Bolshevist Russia.
-Hlond refused to negotiate with his captors.
-He was the only member of the Sacred College of Cardinals to be arrested by the Nazis, and was held by the Gestapo, first at their headquarters in Paris and then confined at a convent at Bar-le-Duc, until the Allied advance forced the Germans to shift him to Wiedenbrtick, in Westphalia, where he remained for seven months, until released by American troops in 1945.
+According to Davies, the Nazi terror was "much fiercer and more protracted in Poland than anywhere in Europe".
+Phayer wrote of two phases of Nazi policy in Poland: before the Battle of Stalingrad, when Poles were suppressed, and after the battles of Stalingrad and Kursk, when Germany sought to use the church to bring the Polish people into the war effort against the Soviets.
+When Cardinal Hlond was captured in 1943 the Germans promised to free him if he would seek to inspire the Polish people against the common enemy, the Soviets.
+Hlond refused to negotiate with his captors unless all of Poland was freed.
+He was the only member of the Sacred College of Cardinals to be arrested by the Nazis, and was held by the Gestapo, first at its headquarters in Paris and then confined at a convent at Bar-le-Duc, until the Allied advance forced the Germans to shift him to Wiedenbrtick, in Westphalia, where he remained for seven months until he was released by American troops in 1945.